What is a diabetes kidney screening?

 Kidney damage is often ‘silent’.
 This means that you may not have any symptoms.
 That’s why it’s important to have a kidney check at least once a year.
 If kidney disease is found early, treatment can improve the life of your kidneys.

-What will my GP do?
+What will my GP do to support my diabetes?

 - Do a kidney health check (usually blood and urine test)